ducalex/retro-go/README.md

 ### ESP-IDF Patches
 Retro-Go will build and most likely run without any changes to esp-idf, but patches do provide significant advantages.
 The patches are located in `tools/patches`.
 Here's the list:
-- `esp-idf-X.X_sdcard-fix`: This improves SD Card compatibility significantly but can also reduce transfer speed a lot.
+- `esp-idf-4.x_sdcard-fix`: This improves SD Card compatibility significantly but can also reduce transfer speed a lot.
 The patch is usually required if you intend to distribute your build.
-- `esp-idf-4.0-panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
+- `esp-idf-4.x_panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
 The patch is optional but recommended.
-- `esp-idf_enable-exfat`:  Enable exFAT support.
+- `esp-idf-4.x_enable-exfat`: Enable exFAT support.
 The patch is entirely optional.

 ## Build everything and generate .fw:
 1. `rg_tool.py build-fw`